San Juan Cotzal

 San Juan Cotzal ([saŋ ˈxwaŋ koˈtsal]) is a town and municipality in the Guatemalan department of El Quiché.
-San Juan Cotzal is part of the Ixil Community, along with Santa Maria Nebaj and San Gaspar Chajul.
+San Juan Cotzal is part of the Ixil Community, along with Santa María Nebaj and San Gaspar Chajul.

 History

 Pre-Hispanic era

-Worried about the defection of the aj K’ub’ul family chief, who had taken his family away to look for fertile and, above all, Pacific land, the K’iche’ king sent a group of soldiers to control their movements.
+Worried about the defection of the aj K'ub'ul family chief, who had taken his family away to look for fertile and, above all, Pacific land, the K'iche' king sent a group of soldiers to control their movements.
 He was afraid that the aj K'ub'ul would look for reinforcements from other ethnic groups in the area to form a strong army and attack the K'iche's.
-The warriors settled to the east of the aj K’ub’ul and, since the K'iche's had moved away to look for an undisturbed place to settle, they were a peaceful community.
-The warriors informed the K’iche’ king as much, reassuring him that he had no reason to worry about the exiled group.
+The warriors settled to the east of the aj K'ub'ul and, since the K'iche's had moved away to look for an undisturbed place to settle, they were a peaceful community.
+The warriors informed the K'iche' king as much, reassuring him that he had no reason to worry about the exiled group.

 As time went by, the K'iche' warriors realized that the aj K'ub'ul life was very different from the one they were used to have under the ruling of their king, as they simply worked on their land and crops and then enjoyed their families without having to worry about being invaded or called to fight in a war.
 They went back to their place of origin, Tujalj (Sacapulas and Canillá), but only to pick up their families, and went on to settle a new community where they were once stationed to keep an eye on the aj K'ub'ul.